prernanaga/Automated-Penetration-Testing-Framework/README.md

 It will then conduct SQL injection testing with SQLMap, identifying and exploiting any vulnerabilities found.

 => Exploit Vulnerabilities:
 Any discovered vulnerabilities will be exploited using Metasploit, automating the exploitation process.
+The information asked in the tool can be answered by running Metasploit on the machine.

 => Execute Post-Exploitation Tasks:
 After exploitation, the framework will carry out post-exploitation tasks, such as privilege escalation and establishing persistence.